"THE TRUTH PASSES ACROSS FIRE WITHOUT BURNING" (Rwandan & Burundian Proverb)

 Bert Ingelaere is assistant professor (lecturer) at the Institute of Development Policy and Management (IOB), University of Antwerp (UA).

-His research focuses on the process of knowledge construction (including research methodology), the legacy of mass violence (including state building) and mobility (both socio-economic and physical).
+His research focuses on the legacy of mass violence, mobility and the process of knowledge construction.
 He has undertaken over 40 months of fieldwork in Africa's Great Lakes region.

-He was advisor or expert for international NGOs, the Belgian Ministry of Foreign Affairs, The World Bank, the International Criminal Tribunal for Rwanda (ICTR) and a postdoctoral fellow at the Program on Order, Conflict and Violence (OCV), Yale University.
+He was advisor or expert for international NGOs, the Belgian Ministry of Foreign Affairs, The World Bank, the International Criminal Tribunal for Rwanda (ICTR) and a postdoctoral fellow at the Fund for Scientific Research - Flanders (FWO) and the Program on Order, Conflict and Violence (OCV), Yale University.

-He has published numerous reports and articles for such publications as African Affairs, Journal of Modern African Studies, Critique of Anthropology or The International Journal of Transitional Justice and is the co-editor of Genocide, Risk and Resilience and author of Inside Rwanda's Gacaca Courts (forthcoming).
+He has published numerous reports and articles for such publications as African Affairs, Journal of Modern African Studies, Critique of Anthropology or The International Journal of Transitional Justice and is the co-editor of Genocide, Risk and Resilience and author of Inside Rwanda's Gacaca Courts.

 Genocide, Risk and Resilience - Palgrave

 Peasants, Power and Ethnicity - African Affairs

 Do We Understand Life After Genocide? - African Studies Review

 From Model to Practice - Critique of Anthropology